Principle #5

 Visuals Enhance Usability

-Back to Principles Visuals Enhance Usability Principle: Clean layouts and consistent scales reduce confusion and improve the survey experience.
-Visual design significantly affects how respondents
+Back to Principles Principle #6 Visuals Enhance Usability Principle: Clean layouts and consistent scales reduce confusion and improve the survey experience.
+Visual design significantly affects how respondents interpret and answer

 Pretesting Ensures Quality